asynkron/protoactor-website/hugo/content/docs/mailboxes.md

 ## Unbounded Mailbox

 The unbounded mailbox is a convenient default but in a scenario where messages are added to the mailbox faster than the actor can process them, this can lead to the application running out of memory.
-For this reason a bounded mailbox can be specified, the bounded mailbox will pass new messages to deadletters when the mailbox is full.
+For this reason a bounded mailbox can be specified, the bounded mailbox will pass new messages to [dead-letters](deadletter.md) when the mailbox is full.

 ## Bounded Mailbox

 ### Dropping Tail Mailbox